 Downlighting with efficient light fixtures can also improve the visual look of your property, creating a more subtle, eye-pleasing effect.

 If you are considering Dark Sky lighting, here are a few ideas to keep in mind as you shop:

-3. Fixtures for driveway areas, walkways and garden areas street lighting should direct all of their light to the ground.
-4. To protect the visibility of the night sky, avoid uplighting.
-5. Be considerate of neighbors - avoid light trespass and blinding glare that spills over into neighboring yards.
+TIP 3.
+Fixtures for driveway areas, walkways, garden areas and street lighting should direct all of their light to the ground.
+TIP 4.
+To protect the visibility of the night sky, avoid uplighting.
+TIP 5.
+Be considerate of neighbors - avoid light trespass and blinding glare that spills over into neighboring yards.

 TIP 6.
 Use the most efficient lamp suitable.

 Efficient dark sky lighting not only protects the environment and conserves our energy resources, but it will save you money in the long run.

 Call 800-782-1967 to speak with one of our friendly, professional Lighting & Home Decor Consultants or visit a Lamps Plus location near you.
 Whether via phone or in person, we're happy to assist you in completing your project.

 Learn more about outdoor lighting with our other articles and videos.